tigerinus/BehavioralCloning/README.md

 # **Behavioral Cloning**

-The goals / steps of this project are the following:
+The goals/steps of this project are the following:
-* Use the simulator to collect data of good driving behavior
+* Use the simulator to collect data on good driving behavior
 * Build, a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road